PharrellWANG/makefiletutorial/src/index.md

 # Other Features
 ## Include Makefiles
 The include directive tells make to read one or more other makefiles.
-It's a line in the makefile makefile that looks like this:
+It's a line in the makefile that looks like this:
 ```makefile
 include filenames...
 ```